Cleveland Guardians game today: Watch times, channel, scores, and upcoming 2024 Guardians schedule

 Is there a Guardians game today?

-There is a Guardians game today.
-The Cleveland Guardians’ schedule resumes Wednesday with a game against the Cincinnati Reds.
+There is no Guardians game today.
+The Cleveland Guardians’ schedule resumes Saturday with a game against the Houston Astros or the Detroit Tigers in Game 1 of the ALDS.

 Also Read: Texas Rangers game today – TV schedule, scores, and upcoming 2024 Rangers schedule